Eluoma: Social development

 The central market for all Eluoma people is Ahonta located between Obodo, Ekebe, Umusoo, Amaeke and Umuebere Aja.
 This led to the establishment of other social-cultural and economic ventures around Ahonta.
 A civic centre with a postal agency was constructed in the 1970s through communal efforts.
 Ahonta Market itself was developed into a modern market in the same 70s by tasking each village to build a block of stalls.
-There is a health centre and electrification project that did more to divide Eluoma people than unite them.
+There is a health centre and electrification project that did more to divide Eluama people than unite them.

-The Eluoma Development Union (EDU) co-ordinates socio-cultural development although many have seen its past projects as partial and targeted at marginalising the other villages far away from Ahonta.
+The Eluama Development Union (EDU) co-ordinates socio-cultural development although many have seen its past projects as partial and targeted at marginalising the other villages far away from Ahonta.
 For example, the electrification of Eluoma was undertaken as a communal project with each household contributing agreed amounts.
-However, once electricity got to central Eluoma, the rest of the Eluoma were left to themselves with the result that two decades after the arrival of electricity in Eluoma, some villages were still to enjoy it due their inability to extend it to themselves.
+However, once electricity got to central Eluama, the rest of the Eluoma were left to themselves with the result that two decades after the arrival of electricity in Eluama, some villages were still to enjoy it due their inability to extend it to themselves.
 Like a family, the offended villages have moved on and Eluoma is one still united entity having more in common that differences.

-Of recent, the Eluomna Believers' Fellowship has been collaborating with the EDU and churches to reach out to youths who reside in Eluoma through a project tagged Eluoma Youth Development Initiative.
+Of recent, the Eluamna Believers' Fellowship has been collaborating with the EDU and churches to reach out to youths who reside in Eluama through a project tagged Eluoma Youth Development Initiative.
 The aim is to motivate and mobilise youths towards dreaming big and achieving those dreams.
-This sill stop or reduce the incidence of truancy, crime, thuggery and other social vices in the town.
+This will stop or reduce the incidence of truancy, crime, thuggery and other social vices in the town.

 Institutions

 One of the most famous institutions in Eluoma is the Eluoma Central School, now a ghost of itself former self.
 It was proposed that Eluoma Secondary School, built in the late 1970s through communal efforts, should be done at the site of Eluoma Central School but certain political forces conspired to have the new school built in their backyard.
 In consequence, much financial resources were wasted building on virgin land.
 The secondary school could not develop beyond its foundation level.
 Nevertheless, it has produced important people who are contributing to the development of Eluoma as well as retain its prestige as the highest institution of learning in Eluoma.

 Besides, St Agnes Primary School is also popular in terms of products and being one of the oldest schools in Eluoma.
 Other schools are Uporoto Primary School, Obu-Na-Ebere Primary School and others.
 There has been some private initiative at establishing secondary schools.
 Universal Commercial School was founded at Obodo while an Onward Commercial School founded at Ali Ukanze.
+Both later closed down.